-Pochettino Relaxed Over Mbappe Injury
+Pochettino relaxed over Mbappe injury

 But Pochettino is not worried about his star man, who would be a major miss against City.

-"It's a blow to the quads," Pochettino told Canal Plus.
+"It's a blow to the quads," Pochettino said.
 "I don't think it's much, we hope it's not serious.

 "I don't think he's in danger for Wednesday.
 It's just a blow.
 It does not give us that impression [that he'll miss the City game].